logikfabrik/uJet/docs/source/working_with_types.rst

    }

 .. tip::
    Your document type classes can be concidered models.
-Following MVC convention, models are placed in the `Models\\` folder.
+Following ASP.NET MVC conventions, models are placed in the `Models\\` folder.
 It's recommended to place all document type classes in `Models\\DocumentTypes\\`.

 When your Umbraco application is started, uJet will scan all assemblies in the app domain, looking for document type classes.
 Found classes will be used as blueprints to synchronize your database.